tbalint19/tb-vue-boilerplate/docs/README.md

 ```javascript
 commit('ADD_TO_SMALL_NUMBERS', number)
 ```
-and its result was never actually tested.
+and its result was never actually tested - yet code coverage report __still__ shows 100%!

-This means 3 things:
+This means 2 things:
   - It is __not__ proved that the code is working properly
   - Later changes _can_ break the code __silently__
-  - Code coverage report __still__ shows 100%

 Solution:
 Mutation framework - [Stryker](https://stryker-mutator.io/stryker/index)